ethereum/aleth/doc/private_net.rst

 **2.** After connecting to the node it should fetch your account's address and automatically choose it in the ``Account`` list.

-**3.** ``Deploy`` button is used to deploy a compiled contract into the blockchain.
-Aleth requests the confirmation and the account's password in its console - switch to aleth window and confirm the transaction after clicking ``Deploy``
+**3.** Use ``Deploy`` button to deploy a compiled contract into the blockchain.
+Aleth requests the confirmation and the account's password in its CLI - switch to aleth window and confirm the transaction after clicking ``Deploy``
 (Our tests show that currently Remix may not wait for the confirmation and consider the transaction failed.
-In this case try once again, the password will be cached and confirmation not needed th second time)
+In this case try once again, the password will be already cached in aleth and confirmation not needed the second time)